sunfounder/pico-2w-kit/docs/source/cproject/ar_temp.rst

 **Understanding the Thermistor**

 An NTC thermistor is a temperature-sensitive resistor.
 Its resistance decreases as the temperature rises.
 By incorporating it into a voltage divider circuit, we can measure the voltage across it, which changes with temperature.
-Using the Raspberry Pi Pico 2w's analog-to-digital converter (ADC), we can read this voltage and calculate the corresponding temperature.
+Using the Raspberry Pi Pico 2 W's analog-to-digital converter (ADC), we can read this voltage and calculate the corresponding temperature.

 **Schematic**